 Further afield you’ve got New Zealand and much of Asia.
 Servers in Hong Kong, Japan and South Korea are just a few more.

 ExpressVPN works well with American Netflix and services like BBC iPlayer.
-They’re also useful for homegrown TV like SBS, 7Plus, Kayo Sports, Network Ten and Foxtel Go amongst others.
+They’re also useful for homegrown TV like SBS, 7Plus, Kayo Sports and Network Ten amongst others.
 If you venture off on your travels you’ll still be able to access your favourite TV services.

 The service claims to be fully ‘no-log’ retaining no data about your connection or activity.
 This has been proven to be sound in a high-profile criminal case.